JessebotX/StardewValleyMods/README.md

 ## Content Packs
 See [.ContentPackMods](.ContentPackMods)

+# Installation
+## Nexus Mods (Recommended)
+All (or most) of my mods are available to download on [Nexus Mods](https://www.nexusmods.com/stardewvalley).
+Each mod page has its own installation instructions.
+Downloading from there also supports me as each unique mod download gives the author donation points (unless the author has disabled receiving donation points).

+## GitHub
+You can download my mods here on github as well.
+Every mod folder in this repo should have a raw `<MOD_NAME>.zip` file for you to download (by simply clicking on the file and then `View Raw`).
+Additionally, you may find some mod releases on this GitHub repo's releases page.

 # Permissions
 Except where otherwise noted, this is under the [BSD Zero Clause License](./LICENSE)
 - Free to do whatever you want with it; with or without attribution.